Existence of Infinitely Many Minimal Hypersurfaces in Higher-dimensional Closed Manifolds with Generic Metrics: Introduction

 Most of the results above rely on two important ingredients, the upper bounds for Morse index and the denseness of bumpy metrics (\cite{white_space_1991}).
 However, they could not be easily generalized in higher dimension ($n \geq 7$) directly from the literature above, especially in the Almgren-Pitts setting.
 Thus, Yau's conjecture is still left open in higher-dimensional closed manifolds.

-In this paper, we will confirm the Yau's conjecture in higher dimension ($n\geq 7$) for a closed manifold $M$ with a $C^\infty$-generic metric $g$.
-Due to the existence of nontrivial singularities in area-minimizing varifolds in higher dimension, we can at best expect that the minimal hypersurfaces have optimal regularity, i.e., $\mathrm{codim}(\mathrm{Sing}) \geq 7$.
+In this paper, we will confirm Yau's conjecture in higher dimension ($n\geq 7$) for a closed manifold $M$ with a $C^\infty$-generic metric $g$.
+Due to the existence of nontrivial singularities in area-minimizing currents in higher dimension, we can at best expect that the minimal hypersurfaces have optimal regularity, i.e., $\mathrm{codim}(\mathrm{Sing}) \geq 7$.

 \begin{theorem}[Main Theorem] Given a closed manifold $M^{n+1}(n \geq 7)$, there exists a (Baire sense) generic subset of $C^\infty$ metrics such that $M$ endowed with any one of those metrics contains infinitely many singular minimal hypersurfaces with optimal regularity. \end{theorem}